Engine:

 1 Choose a plan

 Consumption Plan is not supported by either engine.
-It aggressively recycles instances and has limited memory — Chromium cannot start reliably.
+It aggressively recycles instances and can't keep the browser pool warm, so renders are slow and unreliable.
 Its writable temp disk is smaller than the extracted render bundle (~611 MB).

 Windows plan — any Dedicated (B1+) or Premium plan; Chromium's bundled Windows binary runs natively with a normal code deploy.